 The JFTC is responsible for the investigation of violations of the AML including cases of private monopolisation and unfair trade practices.
 The investigation is initiated based on the JFTC's internal information or information provided by a third party (including a whistle-blower).
-Under the AML, there is no de jure leniency programme for private monopolisations or unfair trade practices, but there is room to be relieved in practice from enforcement by the JFTC via voluntary reports of conduct in violation of the AML.
-Also, the Digital Platform Transaction Transparency Act gives the Ministry of Economy, Trade and Industry (the "METI") the authority to request the JFTC to take appropriate measures pursuant to the AML against the digital platform operators' conduct that impedes transparency and fairness and violates the regulation on unfair trade practices.
-In a case where such violation is considered to be a serious situation, the METI is obliged to make such request to the JFTC.
+Under the AML, there is no leniency programme for private monopolisations or unfair trade practices, while the leniency programme applicable to unjust restraint of trade (cartel activities) has been frequently used.